I’ve just finished reading a very good summary of the core reasons why we choke. The article is a nice clean summary and is worth a read.

 Often you can find opponents who will deliberately try to get you to choke, some people choke easier than others.
 But understanding the thing that gets you there, will help you trade that situation a lot better.
 Maybe it can also help you, in a number of different areas.

-But understanding what’s going on in somebodies mind, either on the field of play or in your own mind, is a key trading tactic!
+Understanding what’s going on in somebodies mind, either on the field of play or in your own mind, is a key trading tactic!
+There can often be key turning points in a sport, in matches and it’s most dominant in individual player sports, especially Tennis.